SivanesanSyncfusion/boldbi-docker-old/README.md

    docker logs boldbi -f
    ```
    ![docker-boldbi-logs](docs/images/docker-logs.png)

-5. Now, access the Bold BI application by entering the APP_URL in the browser.
+5. Now, access the Bold BI application by entering the URL as `http://localhost:port` or `http://host-ip:port-number` in the browser.

+    * For physical and GUI machines, you can use the URL as `http://localhost:8085` or `http://internal-ip-address:8085`.
+You can obtain the internal IP address by using the `ipconfig` or `ifconfig` command.
+    * For virtual machines and non-GUI machines, you can use URL as `http://host-ip:8085` or `http://public-ip:8085`.

    When opening this URL in the browser, it will configure the application startup in the background and display the page below within a few seconds.

    ![docker-compose-startup](docs/images/docker-startup.png)